anthonysharpy/pcapan/readme.md

 - The code was not designed to handle every possible edge case.
 While it was written with best-practices in mind, it wasn't validated against anything other than the provided example data.
 It goes without saying that a lot of functionality might be broken or completely missing with another data set.
 - The input file is hard-coded.
 - Due to time constraints I've not included any tests.
 If that's something of interest then I would definitely recommend my other project at https://github.com/anthonysharpy/nanofill.
-- The TCP byte stream is output as text.
-Obviously this comes with its own set of issues, but I figured it was more interesting to look at than a big list of numbers or hex values.
 - I've not added support for decoding the byte stream protocol.
 It *seems* it's just a length header of 5 characters and then the data after that.
-It seemed pretty simple in comparison to everything else I've done for this project so I didn't think there'd be much added value in including it.
+It seemed relatively simple in comparison to everything else I've done for this project so I didn't think there'd be loads of added value in including it.
-- The program is not really designed to be fast and has not been optimised at all.
+- The program is not designed to be extremely fast and has not been really been optimised at all.
 - It was sort-of impossible to create the protocol type histogram because the test data only includes TCP packets.
 But we do output the number of TCP packets found.

 ## Known Bugs